Ab initio study of strain-driven vacancy clustering in aluminum: Systems and methods

-We consider mono-, di-, tri-, quad-, and heptavacancies in FCC aluminum, with configurations as listed in Table~\ref{VacPos}.
-Specifically, we consider: (i) a monovacancy; (ii) two divacancy configurations, labeled \texttt{N} and \texttt{NN}, corresponding to vacancies in nearest-neighbor and next-nearest-neighbor positions, respectively; (iii) eight trivacancy configurations, labeled \texttt{A} through \texttt{H}, formed by adding a third vacancy to the \texttt{N} or \texttt{NN} divacancies in either a nearest-neighbor or next-nearest-neighbor position; (iv) fourteen quad-vacancy configurations, labeled \texttt{A1}, \texttt{G1} through \texttt{G9}, and \texttt{H1} through \texttt{H4}, formed by adding a fourth vacancy to the \texttt{A}, \texttt{G}, and \texttt{H} trivacancies, respectively, in the nearest-neighbor position; and (v) a heptavacancy configuration, labeled \texttt{A11}, formed by adding three vacancies to the \texttt{A1} quadvacancy in nearest-neighbor positions on the (111) plane, such that there are no atoms enclosed within the vacancy-defined boundary.
-While there are, in principle, infinitely many possible vacancy configurations, the selection here is guided by the interest in studying vacancy clustering, where nearest- and next-nearest-neighbor arrangements are most relevant.
+In this work, we consider the vacancy configurations listed in Table~\ref{VacPos}.
+In particular, we consider: (i) a monovacancy; (ii) two divacancy configurations, labeled \texttt{N} and \texttt{NN}, corresponding to vacancies in nearest-neighbor and next-nearest-neighbor positions, respectively; (iii) eight trivacancy configurations, labeled \texttt{A} through \texttt{H}, formed by adding a third vacancy to the \texttt{N} or \texttt{NN} divacancies in either a nearest-neighbor or next-nearest-neighbor position; (iv) fourteen quad-vacancy configurations, labeled \texttt{A1}, \texttt{G1} through \texttt{G9}, and \texttt{H1} through \texttt{H4}, formed by adding a fourth vacancy to the \texttt{A}, \texttt{G}, and \texttt{H} trivacancies, respectively, in the nearest-neighbor position; and (v) a heptavacancy configuration, labeled \texttt{A11}, formed by adding three vacancies to the \texttt{A1} quadvacancy in nearest-neighbor positions on the (111) plane, such that there are no atoms enclosed within the vacancy-defined boundary.
+While there are, in principle, infinitely many possible vacancy configurations, the selection in this work is guided by the interest in studying vacancy clustering, for which nearest- and next-nearest-neighbor arrangements are most relevant.
 Since this leads to a large number of quadvacancy configurations when starting from the chosen trivacancies, we focus on those formed from the \texttt{G} and \texttt{H} trivacancies due to their favorable energetics.
-We also include the \texttt{A1} quadvacancy in the analysis, as it lies on the experimentally relevant (111) plane, with similar motivation for the inclusion of the \texttt{A11} heptavacancy.
+We also include the \texttt{A1} quadvacancy in the analysis, as it lies on the experimentally observed (111) plane, with similar motivation for the inclusion of the \texttt{A11} heptavacancy.
+Note that penta- and hexa-vacancies are not included in the detailed analysis and are used only to verify cluster collapse on the (111) plane, since the heptavacancy is the smallest cluster capable of forming a prismatic dislocation loop, which is the focus of this work.